 The true threat inside the Beltway comes down to politics, and the Keystone XL pipeline faces a few obstacles.
 The aforementioned reviews by the State Department aren’t great signs for TransCanada, but the concerns go beyond that.

 In the Senate, the pipeline has few skeptics, with two of the biggest from Nebraska, not surprisingly.
 Sens.
 Ben Nelson (D-Neb.) and Mike Johanns (R-Neb.) have raised serious questions about how to protect the Ogallala Aquifer and the agricultural production that Nebraska and much of the country depend on.
-Last week Johanns was quoted as saying
+Last week Johanns was quoted as saying, "You can drive through areas and the water is sitting there on top of the surface," Johanns says.
+"I mean, the Ogallala Aquifer lays right there.”

 This sounds like doom and gloom for the future of the pipeline, the project does have at least one thing going for it: President Obama wants to reduce our dependency on oil from the Middle East.
 But Canada's good neighbor factor may not be enough for the Keystone XL to survive this political test.
 After all, spills, deaths and water contamination can create an un-neighborly atmosphere.